Dogs Are Not An Air Conditioner’s Best Friends

 When Fido uses your outdoor air conditioning unit as his toilet, his urine cannot only cause the metal of the condenser unit to be eaten away but can also get through the grates to the coil.
 The fan can suck the urine in through the coils and cause unseen damage.
 Corrosion on the refrigerant coil can cause a freon leak.
 If you think the outside unit has been affected by dog urine, you should have it professionally cleaned and assessed for any damage.

-One more outdoor danger are the wires leading from the air conditioning unit to the house.
+One more outdoor danger is the wires leading from the air conditioning unit to the house.
 Puppies, especially, may be tempted to chew on exposed wires.
-Secure loose wires and protect exposed wires by enclosing them in conduit.
+Secure loose wires and protect exposed wires by enclosing them in a conduit.

 For more information on dogs and air conditioners or to schedule an air conditioner inspection, contact us today!